Vmlweb/Dingle/README.md

 ## HTTP & HTTPS

-To access the functions via http or https we use the URL.
+To access the functions via `HTTP or HTTPS` we use the URL.

 ```
 https://myawesomeapi.com/users_forgot_username/
 ```

-For *GET, PUT and DELETE* requests use url encoded parameters to supply data to the function like so:
+For `GET, PUT and DELETE` requests use url encoded parameters to supply data to the function like so:

 ```
 https://myawesomeapi.com/users_forgot_username/?email=admin@myawesomeapi.com&password=myawesomeapi.com
 ```

-For *POST* requests the url encoded data must be attached to the multipart body of the request.
+For `POST` requests the url encoded data must be attached to the multipart body of the request.

 ## Function Layout

 The module for each function is laid out as follows:

-- `module.method` - Methods available: *GET, PUT, DELETE, POST*
+- `module.method` - Methods available: `GET, PUT, DELETE, POST`
 - `module.name` - Function in a few words.
 - `module.description` - Function in a few more words.
 - `module.params` - List of parameters the function requires.
 (Will be validated and passed to module.execute)